-- Providers of vVery large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender systems, as well as any options for the recipients of the service to modify or influence those main parameters that they may have made available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679.
-Providers of very large online platforms shall also make this information directly and easily accessible on a specific section of the online interface where the information is recommended. - 2.
-Where several options are available pursuant to paragraph 1, providers of very large online platforms shall provide a directly and an easily accessible functionality on their online interface where the information is recommended, allowing the recipient of the service to select and to modify at any time their preferred option for each of the recommender systems that determines the relative order of information presented to them.
+1. Providers of vVery large online platforms that use recommender systems shall set out in their terms and conditions, in a clear, accessible and easily comprehensible manner, the main parameters used in their recommender systems, as well as any options for the recipients of the service to modify or influence those main parameters that they may have made available, including at least one option which is not based on profiling, within the meaning of Article 4 (4) of Regulation (EU) 2016/679.
+Providers of very large online platforms shall also make this information directly and easily accessible on thea specific section of the online interface where the information is being prioritised according to the recommender system recommended.

+2. Where several options are available pursuant to paragraph 1, providers of very large online platforms shall provide a directly and an easily accessible functionality on their online interface where the information is recommended, allowing the recipient of the service to select and to modify at any time their preferred option for each of the recommender systems that determines the relative order of information presented to them.

-Article 30 Additional online advertising transparency
+Additional online advertising transparency

-- Providers of vVery large online platforms that display advertising on their online interfaces shall compile and make publicly available in a specific section of their online interface and through application programming interfaces a repository containing the information referred to in paragraph 2, until one year after the advertisement was displayed for the last time on their online interfaces.
-They shall ensure that the repository does not contain any personal data of the recipients of the service to whom the advertisement was or could have been displayed. - 2.
-The repository shall include at least all of the following information: - (a) the content of the advertisement, including the name of the product, service or brand and the subject matter of the advertisement; - (b) the natural or legal person on whose behalf the advertisement is displayed; - (c) the period during which the advertisement was displayed; - (d) whether the advertisement was intended to be displayed specifically to one or more particular groups of recipients of the service and if so, the main parameters used for that purpose; - (e) the total number of recipients of the service reached and, where applicable, aggregate numbers in each Member State for the group or groups of recipients to whom the advertisement was targeted specifically.
+- 1. Providers of v-Very large online platforms that present-display advertising on their online interfaces shall compile and make publicly available in a specific section of their online interface and through application programming interfaces a repository containing the information referred to in paragraph 2, until one year after the advertisement was presented displayed for the last time on their online interfaces.
+They shall ensure that the repository does not contain any personal data of the recipients of the service to whom the advertisement was or could have been displayed presented. - 2.
+The repository shall include at least all of the following information: - (a) the content of the advertisement, including the name of the product, service or brand and the subject matter of the advertisement; - (b) the natural or legal person on whose behalf the advertisement is displayed presented; - (c) the period during which the advertisement was presenteddisplayed; - (d) whether the advertisement was intended to be presented specifically to one or more particular groups of recipients of the service and if so, the main parameters used for that purpose; - (e) the total number of recipients of the service reached and, where applicable, aggregate numbers in each Member State for the group or groups of recipients to whom the advertisement was targeted specifically.

-Article 31 Data access and scrutiny
+Data access and scrutiny